 Grilled cheese sandwiches are a guilty pleasure of mine.
 When I lived on Capitol Hill, if Mindy and I both happened to come home sometime after midnight on the same night, you’d probably catch us drowsily eating at our kitchen table together — quesadilla in Mindy’s hands, and a grilled cheese in mine.
-Sharing the frying pan and teddy bear spatula was always an option.
+Sharing the frying pan and teddy bear spatula was always an option (the bear spatula is no longer manufactured, but this is my favorite spatula for flipping and cutting sandwiches).

 Making grilled cheese sandwiches between midnight and 4 AM has its advantages: simplicity, extra butter, and no regrets.
 Making grilled cheese sandwiches at brunch also has its advantages: ability to use a knife without ending up in the ER, healthier choices, and sometimes, less cheese all over the kitchen counter.